tyjcbzd/EHANet/readme.md

-# :sunflower:: LANet: Lightweight Attention Network for Medical Image Segmentation
+# :sunflower:: EHANet: Edge-guided and Hierarchical Aggregation Network for Robust Medical Image Segmentation(1)
 **This is the official implementation for article "Edge-guided and Hierarchical Aggregation Network for Robust Medical Image Segmentation".**